|

 Contact Us

-Vyacheslav Artyomov has dedicated his Requiem to "Martyrs of Long Suffering Russia" and, on a scale commensurate to the immensity of the tragedy, has created a gigantic sound epic, a majestic monument with meticulously elaborate details, fine treatment of each feature and all- immense.
-A grandiose painting, it provides a subject for a long, close "contemplation" - going into and taken by semantic meaning, then it amazes one with its majesty, the might of its artistic impression.
+Vyacheslav Artyomov dedicated his Requiem to "Martyrs of Long Suffering Russia" and on a scale commensurate to the immensity of the tragedy created a gigantic sound epic, a majestic monument with meticulously elaborate details, fine treatment of each feature.
+This grandiose sound painting and its long, close "contemplation" hypnotize listeners.

-The composer’s choice of the Requiem was symbolic to him for the complicity of the Russian tragedy with tragedies of the world history and for its joining with eternal spiritual values, the eventual cognition of which takes place only on the borderline between life and death.
+The composer’s choice of the requiem genre was symbolic due to similarity of the Russian tragedy with tragedies of the world history, due to eternal spiritual values, the eventual cognition of which takes place only at the borderline between life and death.

-With all this the composer interprets traditional text of the requiem in a different way, projecting it at the events of national history, comprehending it as an onlooker, an eyewitness.
-Canonical text becomes an impulse, a source of pictures, images - appearing in the creative mind of a composer.
+Artyomov interprets traditional text of the requiem in a different way, projecting it at the events of national history, comprehending it as an onlooker, an eyewitness.
+Canonical text becomes an impulse, a source of pictures, images appearing in the creative mind of a composer.

-One more thing should be mentioned – the integrity of the artistic language of the composition, the beauty as an original, ethical provision of all means, all devices of expression.
-No extreme devices are used to affect the audience, no pressure, no excesses - strictly classical conception of the art.
+One more thing should be mentioned – the integrity of musical language of the composition, the beauty of expression.
+No extreme means of expression are used to affect the audience, no pressure, no excesses - strictly classical concept of the art.

 V. Artyomov